Patients and doctors rank top priorities for kidney disease Self-Care

 Summary

-This completed study asked 140 people in the UK—including patients with chronic kidney disease, their families, healthcare professionals, and researchers—to identify the most important outcomes for self-managing the disease before dialysis is needed.
-Through multiple survey rounds, participants rated and ranked what matters most.
-The results will help guide future research and improve support for people living with kidney disease.
+This completed study asked 140 people—including patients with chronic kidney disease, their families, healthcare professionals, and researchers—to identify the most important outcomes for self-managing the condition before dialysis is needed.
+Through multiple survey rounds, participants ranked what matters most, such as symptom control or lifestyle adjustments.
+The results will help guide future research and improve support resources for kidney disease management.

 Get updates